jonegil/gui-with-gio/teleprompter/02_user_input.md

 ---

-Thanks for sticking with it!
-It's time to open the core of the event handling, where we process the queue of events inside `FrameEvent`.
+Thanks for sticking with it - I know it can be a lot to take in.
+Finally though, it's time investigate the core of the event handling.
+In other words, it's time to process the queue of events inside `FrameEvent`.
 Here's the structure: